eayvali/Integrating-Rigid-Body-Rotations/README.md

 ![Nonunit quaternions](./figs/unit_vs_nonunit_quaternion.png)

 The paper shows that the ODE that relates the unit quaternion derivative to angular velocity in body frame is the  minimum norm solution to the general form of the equation for nonunit quaternion.
 The parameter c is defined as such to minimize the drift of the quaternion norm.
 Note that this is only necessary if norm gets close to zero or floating point limit.
 The equations for converting quaternion to rotation matrix is different for nonunit quaternions.
-Therefore, as long as you're consistent with this notation and you do the normalization during conversion, the drift in integration does not have an affect on the rotation matrix.
+Therefore, as long as you're consistent with this notation and you do the normalization during conversion, the drift in integration should not have an affect on the rotation matrix.
 The paper also gives a simple example where angular velocity depends on rotation calculation and shows that the momentum conservation of nonunit quaternion approach is similar.

 **Integration of angular velocity using exponential update and non-unit quaternions:** The table below shows the equations for different implementations presented in the paper.
 The exponential methods are very common in robotics and aerospace applications to preserve the structure of SO(3).Indeed, the algorithm that I mentioned above and will share later  uses the exponential update rule in the process model of a kalman filter.
 The paper shows that you can use nonunit quaternions with a standard ODE solver like Runge-Kutta and get better results that exponential update method which assumes constant velocity or constant acceleration between measurements.